Home > Trees > Hardwood

 Sawtooth Oak (Quercus acutissima).
 A fast growing, well adapting tree that is quick to produce lots of big acorns that are loved by deer.
 Prefers most moist well-drained soils.
 Needs full sun.
 Zones: 5-9.
 Swamp Chestnut Oak (Quercus michauxi).
 A big tree producing large acorns in the fall.
 High timber value.
 Moist sites including well-drained sandy loam and silty flood plain.
 Zones: 5-9.
 White Oak (Quercus alba).
 Acorns are number one with deer and turkey providing food throughout fall and winter.
 All time favorite with conservationalists and land managers because of high timber value and good acorn production.
 Moist, well-drained soils.
 Zones: 5-9.

-Pin Oak Willow Oak Thuja (Green Giant)
+Chinese Chestnut Pin Oak Willow Oak

+Chinese Chestnut (Castanea mollissima).
+A medium-sized tree averaging a height of 40 feet.
+It is known to be an excellent deer attractant due to the large nuts it produces.
+Produces as early as 4 years of age.
+Prefers most moist soils upland and lowlands.
+Zones: 4-9.
 A fast growing tree that produces lots of small acorns that are favored by ducks and small animals.
 Needs full sunlight.
 Good choice for green tree resevoir.
 Partial to moist soils.
 Zones: 5-9.
 A large tree.
 Produces an abundance of small acorns.
 Tolerates wet conditions in a resevoir setting.
 Prefers most moist soils upland and lowlands.
 Zones: 4-9.
-Evergreen that grows fast and is good for a screen or border.
-Has wide soil tolerance.

 HABITAT: Sandy to clay well drained soil.